-As of December - As of December 31,
+As of Dec ember 31,

 2022 2023

-(in millions of R
+(in millio ons of R\$)

-Loans and financing 11,984.9 10,583.6
+11,984.9 10,583.6

-Perpetual notes 819.6 684.9
+819.6 684.9

-Lease liabilities 11,207.0 9,441.4
+11,207.0 9,441.4

-Total indebtedness 23,191.9 20,709.9
+23,191.9 20,709.9

 The decreased in our total indebtedness in 2023 was mainly due to principal payments on the outstanding senior notes due 2025 and outstanding senior secured notes due 2026.
 Immediately upon the commencement of the Chapter 11 cases, a global automatic stay of adverse creditor collection and enforcement action went into effect pursuant to section 362 of Title 11 of the United States Code to prevent, among others, our creditors from exercising remedies with respect to the prepetition obligations.
 A confirmed plan of reorganization or other arrangement may materially change the amounts and classifications in our financial statements.
 As of the date of this annual report, creditor claims regarding defaults under our payment obligations and other covenants are subject to developments relating to our Chapter 11 cases.